ahmadsuleman/Intelligent-Home-Energy-Management/README.md

 ---

-# Home Energy Management System (HEMS) with Deep Q-Learning
+# 🛠️ Home Energy Management System (HEMS) with Deep Q-Learning Code Explaination
 This project implements a Home Energy Management System (HEMS) that uses **Deep Q-Learning (DQN)** to optimize energy usage in a simulated environment.
 The system considers energy usage patterns, electric vehicle (EV) scheduling, and battery storage management in a home or microgrid setting.

 ## Overview